 - 13.1 PREPARING WASTES FOR DISPOSAL: As supplied, this product is a hazardous waste as defined by U.S. federal regulation (40 CFR 261) if discarded or disposed.
 State and local regulations may differ from federal regulations.
-The generator of the waste is responsible for proper waste determination and management. - 13.1 GHS Statements for Preparing Wastes for Disposal: P501: Dispose of contents of containers in accordance with all local, regional, national and international regulations. - 13.2 U.S. EPA WASTE NUMBER: Wastes of this product should be tested to see if they meet the criteria of D001 (Ignitability characteristic).
+The generator of the waste is responsible for proper waste determination and management. - 13.2 U.S. EPA WASTE NUMBER: Wastes of this product should be tested to see if they meet the criteria of D001 (Ignitability characteristic).